calvan-liang/calvan-liang.github.io/projects/helpinghands.md

   - Javascript
   - React Native
   - Firebase
 summary: Helping Hands is a Hawaii State Resource Directory Application that was developed by a five member team called HACCsgiving for the 2020 Hawaii Annual Code Challenge (HACC).
 It is intended to help users who need assistance in things such as housing, food, and medical.
-Users can quickly go on the app and find what exactly what they need in mere seconds, rather than going through a painstaking hunt through various directories on the internet.
+Users can quickly go on the mobile application and find what exactly what they need in mere seconds, rather than going through a painstaking hunt through various directories on the internet.
 ---

 ## Quick Introduction